-3.10 Coastal Zone Hazard Policy 2018
+2.10 Coastal Zone Hazard Policy 2018

-The Coastal Hazard Zone Policy 2018, resulted in a notation being placed on all properties within the local government area that are identified within the 100 - year Coastal Hazard Zone i.e. falls within the mapped Coastal Hazard Zone Policy Area, stating that any development on the lot will need to consider the effects of coastal processes.
+The Coastal Hazard Zone Policy 2018, resulted in a notation being placed on all properties within the local government area that are identified within the 100 - year Coastal Hazard Zone i.e. falls within the mapped Coastal Hazard Zone Policy Area, stating that any development on the lot will need to take into account the effects of coastal processes.